khueue/ducc/report/ass5/report_ass5.md

 ## Calling Convention

-The calling convention looks like:
+Division of work in the calling convention:

   1. Caller - Set Up Call
   2. Callee - Prologue